-The Glissando for Shifting Technique and Musicality
+The Glissando (Portamento) for Shifting Technique and Musicality

 Glissandi are not used exclusively to make beautiful connections between notes.
 We can even sometimes use an (upwards) glissando to start a note after a silence.
 Especially in jazz and popular music styles, it is often much more beautiful, gentle, natural and “organic” to start a note by sliding up into it rather than with a clean, crisp, mechanical, metronomic, robotic start (such as heard in MIDI computer music).
 Singers – especially jazz singers – do this very often.